 The Gaming OC 6GB is Gigabyte’s variant of the Geforce GTX 1660 Super.
 At the heart of the 1660 Super Gaming OC is Nvidia’s TU116 GPU with 1408 Cuda Cores, cooled by Gigabytes Windforce 3X cooler.
 The 1660 Super Gaming OC comes with 6GB GDDR6 running on a 192-bit memory interface.
 The base clock of the 1660 Super Gaming OC is 1860 MHz, up from 1785 MHz on the reference card.
 But with how demanding modern games are, is the GTX 1660 Super enough to get the job done on modern games?
 We ran the 1660 super from Gigabyte through our suite of games to try and answer that exact question.

-Product Name/Link to Website: GeForce GTX 1660 SUPER GAMING OC 6G
+Product Name and Website: GeForce GTX 1660 SUPER GAMING OC 6G